Brain Metastases: Staging and Treatment

 Stereotactic radiosurgery (SRS) is not surgery.
 It is a large dose of radiation to the tumor given in a very precise way.
 Your head needs to be kept very still using a helmet or mask so that you don’t move during treatment.

 SRS is given in a single dose (Gamma Knife®) or up to five doses (Cyberknife®).
 More than one brain met can be treated during one session.
 For example, if you have 2 brain metastases, both could be treated on the same day.
-Treatments are given by a traditional radiation machine called a linear accelerator, or a machine such as Gamma Knife®, Cyberknife®, XKnife® and ExacTrac®.
+Treatments are given by a traditional radiation machine called a linear accelerator, or a machine such as Gamma Knife®, Cyberknife®, XKnife®, and ExacTrac®.

 XKnife® is a linear accelerator-based treatment.
 Like Gamma Knife, a head frame is used, which will remain on for the entire treatment.

 Cyberknife® is a form of frameless SRS using a specialized miniature linear accelerator with a robotic arm.
-Instead of using a frame to keep you still a custom mask is used for each patient along with skull-based tracking, allowing the robot to follow a target.
-Cyberknife® can also treat lesions larger than 3 cm and be used in other parts of the body.
+Instead of using a frame to keep you still, a custom mask is used for each patient along with skull-based tracking, allowing the robot to follow a target.
+Cyberknife® can also treat lesions larger than 3 cm and can be used in other parts of the body.

 Proton therapy is a newer form of SRS.
 A machine called a synchrotron or cyclotron speeds up the protons and delivers them to the tumor.
 The high energy of these moving protons can kill cancer cells.
 During treatment, the protons can precisely target the tumor.
 Proton therapy is often given 5 days a week for about 4 to 8 weeks.
 Your care team will talk with you about the best radiation option(s) and will make a care plan based on your case.